nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 	2. security
 	2. tag

 {% include warning.html content="Vendors are free to implement additional FHIR functionality above that mandated under the GP Connect delivery if they so desire.
-However, the Spine Security Proxy (SSP) will only forward accredited system interactions." %}
+However, the Spine Secure Proxy (SSP) will only forward accredited system interactions." %}

 ### FHIR system conformance ###